-In recent weeks, news about the Korean peninsula have taken a dramatic turn with hour-by-hour alerts of North-South goodwill and even unprecedented North-US diplomacy.
-My heart flutters at the idea that a permanent peace agreement could actually result in my place of birth after 6+ decades of unresolved conflict, the last remaining of the Cold War.
+In recent weeks, news about the Korean peninsula have taken a dramatic turn with North-South goodwill and even unprecedented DPRK-US diplomacy.
+My heart flutters at the idea that a peace agreement could finally end war in my home after 6+ decades of armistice, the last remaining conflict of the Cold War.

-Is there any hope to see the human, rather than military, aspect of the Korean situation?
-We humbly believe our film ‘9at38’ can -- and by viewer reactions, already does -- play a role.
-Hyungjoon's story can set off a domino effect.
+Won's story can set off a domino effect.
 It challenges the notion of manmade division anywhere.
-It inspires meaningful pursuits and dreams by the average citizen.
 And if nothing else, it calls to reduce tension for just one evening, with bows pointed to the sky instead of guns, in what is said to be the most militarized border in the world.